The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Introduction

 \section{Introduction}

 Notions related with Gorenstein modules were first introduced by Auslander in~\cite{Auslander67}, where he defined the G-dimension of finitely generated modules over commutative noetherian rings, and characterized rings where all finitely generated modules have finite G-dimension in a similar way as Auslander--Buchsbaum--Serre did with commutative noetherian regular rings.
 These ideas were extended to non-finitely generated modules over non-commutative rings by Enochs and collaborators who defined the central notion of Gorenstein projective module and considered its natural variations, Gorenstein flat and Gorenstein injective modules (see \cite{EnochsJenda} for the general theory of Gorenstein modules).
 Since then, several classes of modules defined in a similar fashion as the Gorenstein ones have emerged, e.g.\ Gorenstein AC-projective modules \cite{BravoGillespieHovey}, Ding-projective modules \cite{DingLiMao} and projectively coresolved Gorenstein flat modules \cite{SarochStovicek}.
-All these classes consist of modules isomorphic to the cycles of some unbounded complexes belonging to some fixed family of complexes.
+All these classes are $\mathcal C$-Gorenstein projective for a~suitable class of modules $\mathcal C$, see Definition \ref{d:CGorenstein} and Proposition \ref{p:ProjectivelyCoresolvedAreCGorenstein}.

-Among the problems related with these ``modules defined by complexes'', the ones concerning the cotorsion pairs induced by them have been widely considered in the literature.
+Among the problems related with these Gorenstein modules, the ones concerning the cotorsion pairs induced by them have been widely considered in the literature.
 One reason of this is because, due to the general theory developed by Hovey \cite{Hovey02}, these cotorsion pairs induce model structures in the category of complexes, which makes it possible to give different descriptions of the derived category.
 For instance, it is known that the Gorenstein modules \cite{Hovey02} or the Ding-projective modules \cite{Gillespie10} induce such model structures for right Gorenstein regular rings and Ding--Chen rings, respectively.